 Nominating a chair can change this dynamic.
 In 2005, President George W. Bush nominated soon-to-be Chairman Christopher Cox to a seat on the SEC formerly held by Democrat Harvey Goldschmid, and that would expire in 2009.
 The following month, he nominated Democrat Annette Nazareth to a seat on the SEC that was formerly held by Republican William Donaldson, and would expire in 2007.

 If the president continues the typical pattern of partisan continuity, he will nominate Fairfax to the term that expires in 2020 and Peirce to two terms, the latter of which would expire in 2021.

-KEYWORDS: FEDERAL RESERVE BOARD, FEDERAL DEPOSIT INSURANCE CORPORATION (FDIC), RICHARD CORDRAY, NOMINATIONS TRACKER, SECURITIES AND EXCHANGE COMMISSION (SEC), COMMODITY FUTURES TRADING COMMISSION (CFTC)
+KEYWORDS: COMMODITY FUTURES TRADING COMMISSION (CFTC), FEDERAL DEPOSIT INSURANCE CORPORATION (FDIC), FEDERAL RESERVE BOARD, NOMINATIONS TRACKER, RICHARD CORDRAY, SECURITIES AND EXCHANGE COMMISSION (SEC)